 With people in the waiting rooms.

 7. The Sick Person.
-Yes, I know it’s obvious that there will be sick people in the waiting room, and before you judge me too harshly for putting ‘sick people’ on the annoying list, I’m not talking about polite, quietly suffering sick people.
-I’m talking about the ones who yack up phlegm without covering their mouths.
-The ones who snot and snort all over their sleeves and hands and then paw all over all the magazines.
+Yes, I know it’s obvious that there will be sick people in the waiting room, and before you judge me too harshly for calling ‘sick people’ annoying, I’m talking about the ones who yack up phlegm without covering their mouths.
+The ones who snot and snort all over their hands and then paw all the magazines.
 Just, yuck.
 The mucousy contents of your lungs should be kept to yourself, and if you need to go hack something up, go do it in the bathroom.
-Thanks.

 6. The Nail Clipper.
-I’m not even kidding, a lady sat RIGHT NEXT TO ME in a ginormous, otherwise empty waiting room and proceeded to clip her nails.
-She didn’t even try to catch the clippings.
-NO. She let them just haphazardly fly where they may.
-Listen, SOME of your basic grooming needs to happen behind closed doors, and I shouldn’t even have to mention that.
-I’ll grant you that nail clipping is on the “Optional to do Behind Closed Doors” list, BUT do I REALLY need to ask you not to do it in public?
-WITHOUT EVEN CATCHING YOUR STRAY CLIPPINGS?
-Fingernails are dirty and unsanitary, and clipping them in public is just rude.
+I’m not even kidding, a lady sat RIGHT NEXT TO ME in an otherwise empty waiting room and proceeded to clip her nails.
+She didn’t even try to keep the clippings from haphazardly flying about the room.
+Listen, SOME of your basic grooming needs to happen behind closed doors, and while I’ll grant you that nail clipping is on the “Optional to do Behind Closed Doors” list, do I REALLY need to ask you not to do it in public?
+WITHOUT EVEN CATCHING YOUR DIRTY AND UNSANITARY STRAY CLIPPINGS?
 COME ON.

-4. The Two Gossipy Women.
+4. The Two Church Ladies.
 These ladies ALSO plopped down RIGHT ACROSS FROM ME in an empty waiting room the size of an airplane hangar.
-There I was, where I had DELIBERATELY chosen the seat in the WAY BACK of the room, just trying to keep on breathing, and quietly mind my own business and read my book, QUIETLY (did I mention quietly?), and Gladys Kravitz and her BFF discussed at length all the OTHER ladies at their church loudly and in all the detail, expounded upon some super interesting stories of other people’s failures, and then some really tragic and dramatic stories about their own kids.
+There I was, where I had DELIBERATELY chosen the seat in the WAY BACK of the room, just willing myself to keep from flatlining, and two ladies from the WMU discussed at length all the OTHER ladies at their church in all the prayerful detail of how other people had disappointed Jesus.
 Loudly.
-It’s just very distracting to try to read a book while Days of Our Lives is being played out RIGHTTHERE.
+It just adds an extra layer of pain to BE DYING OF WHOOPING COUGH while Days of Our Lives is being played out RIGHTTHERE when they coulda sat WAYYYY… … over …. ….THERE.

 Whew, I feel better having vented about all this.